-The second largest country on the continent, Argentina offers the discerning traveller a vast array of things to do.
-From the passion of a tango show in Buenos Aires to glistening glaciers of Patagonia and the vast expanses of the Pampas, or from the thundering Iguazu Falls and its surrounding sub-tropical jungle to the juicy steaks and smooth reds you'll be feasting on throughout your trip, Argentina ticks all the boxes whether you are nature lover, foodie or thrill-seeker.
+The second largest country on the continent, Argentina offers the discerning traveller a wide and diverse array of options.
+From the passion of a tango show and a polo lesson in Buenos Aires to the glistening glaciers and icebergs of Patagonia and the vast expanses of the Pampas and the otherwordly Northwest, to the thundering Iguazu Falls and its surrounding sub-tropical jungle to the juicy steaks and smooth reds you'll be feasting on throughout your trip, Argentina ticks all the boxes whether you are nature or culture lover, foodie or thrill-seeker.

 - In the north, the Lake District is full of sparkling blue lakes surrounded by volcanoes and the pretty alpine-like towns of Bariloche and San Martin de Los Andes make the perfect place from which to explore it all;